searxng/searxng/docs/admin/installation-uwsgi.rst

   ln -s /etc/uwsgi/apps-available/searxng.ini /etc/uwsgi/apps-enabled/

-More details you will find in the uwsgi.README.Debian_ (``/usr/share/doc/uwsgi/README.Debian.gz``).
+More details can be found in the uwsgi.README.Debian_ (``/usr/share/doc/uwsgi/README.Debian.gz``).
 Some commands you should know on
 Debian: